1 What is the scope of Article 13 of the RDL? What types of entities does it affect?

 8 Access to UK and EU trading venues

 The Spanish legal framework does not establish any requirement that Spanish entities must meet in order to be members of third-country markets.

 With regard to the reverse situation (access to Spanish trading venues by remote third-country members), Spanish legislation does not provide for requirements other than those established for members domiciled in the EU.
-The CNMV supervises compliance with the membership requirements established in Article 69 of the LMV and in the relevant market regulations.
+The CNMV supervises compliance with the membership requirements set out in Article 69 of the SMA and in relevant market regulations.

-UK firms shall not be required to request a newauthorisation to execute client orders or to deal on their own account tocontinue being participants of the Spanish securities market, as thiscircumstance was already included in the authorisation initially submitted.
+UK firms will not be required to request a new authorisation to execute client orders or to deal on their own account to continue being participants of the Spanish securities markets, as this circumstance was already included in the authorisation initially submitted.

 With regard to the DEA access provider, under MiFID II it must have the status of IF.

-With regard to OTC trading of derivatives, entities may continue executing OTC derivative transactions with counterparties with whom they had outstanding transactions or pre-existing agreements during the transitional period, in the event that the new transactions are the direct result of, they do not entail essential amendments to, or are not expressly provided for in the pre-existing agreements, as they are not considered to be new agreements.
+With regard to OTC trading of derivatives, entities may continue executing OTC derivative transactions with counterparties with whom they had outstanding transactions or pre-existing contracts during the transitional period, in the event that the new transactions are the direct result of, they do not entail essential amendments to, or are not expressly provided for in the pre-existing contracts, as they are not considered to be new contracts.

-In any event, during the transitional period and after the end thereof, any transactions carried out at the sole initiative of the European (Spanish) party shall not require the counterparty located in the United Kingdom to have a licence in the EU, hence, of course, it includes the case of two regulated firms wishing to engage in interbroker-dealers activities if the Spanish firm is the one that requests the closing of a transaction with the UK broker-dealer.
+In any event, during the transitional period and after the end thereof, any transactions carried out at the sole initiative of the European (Spanish) party will not require the counterparty located in the UK to have a licence in the EU.
+Hence, of course, it includes the case of two regulated firms wishing to engage in interbroker-dealers activities if the Spanish firm is the one that requests the execution of a transaction with the UK broker-dealer.